Virtual colonoscopy (VC) is an imaging or x-ray test that looks for cancer, polyps, or other disease in the large intestine (colon).

 Differences between virtual and conventional colonoscopy include:

 - Virtual colonoscopy can view the colon from many different angles.
-This is not as easy with conventional colonoscopy.
+This is not as easy with regular colonoscopy.

 - Virtual colonoscopy does not require sedation.
 You can usually go back to your normal activities right away after the test.
-Conventional colonoscopy uses sedation, and usually the loss of a work day.
+Regular colonoscopy uses sedation and often the loss of a work day.

 - Virtual colonoscopy using CT scanners expose you to radiation.

-- Conventional colonoscopy has a small risk of bowel perforation.
-There is virtually no risk from virtual colonoscopy.
+- Regular colonoscopy has a small risk of bowel perforation (creating a small tear).
+There is almost no such risk from virtual colonoscopy.

-Last reviewed 10/8/2012 by George F. Longstreth, MD, Department of Gastroenterology, Kaiser Permanente Medical Care Program, San Diego, California.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, and Stephanie Slon.
-10/08/12
+Last reviewed 10/14/2013 by George F. Longstreth, MD, Department of Gastroenterology, Kaiser Permanente Medical Care Program, San Diego, California.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.